krainboltgreene/learn-you-the-ruby-for-awesome-power/task-one.md

 You should by now know what a terminal is.
 If you don't remember, just go back to Task Zero..
 This task will show you how to print text directly to the terminal output.

 ## Source
+<script src=""></script>
     puts "A Boy And His Dog"
     puts "================="
     puts "It was a cold winter morning in the Forgotten Valley." puts 'The boy looked to his dog and said, "Look there, Lucky!"' puts '"The Temple of Golden Arches!"
-The dog glumly barked.' puts "Venturing forth they climb down from the mountainside." puts "We are sure to find lost treasure in there!"' puts "The abandoned temple to the Golden Arches awaited."
+The dog glumly barked.' puts "Venturing forth they climb down from the mountainside." puts '"We are sure to find lost treasure!"' puts 'The abandoned temple to the Golden Arches awaited.'

 ## Result